 Almost like a kid on Christmas morning, I sprang out of bed and hurried about my preparations to get out the door Saturday morning on February 27th.
 Of course everything was packed the night before, and my clothes were laid out.
 It was the 11th annual Michigan Brewer’s Guild Winter Beer Festival, and I’d been to 9 or 10 of them.
 Each one I look forward to for at least half of the year.
 It’s probably the one thing that makes winter bearable when it starts in Nov/Dec is that I know at the end of February I’ll be making the roadtrip out to Grand Rapids for another Winter Beer Fest.

 I attempted to check-in to the hotel at about 9:50am to which they simply replied that they don’t guarantee rooms until 3:00pm, so I could come back later and check.
 A quick brunch at Burger King to fill the stomach, then Kevin and I boarded the shuttle bus from the Holiday Inn and made the trek up to the baseball field north of town.
 As Brewer’s Guild Enthusiast members (annual paid membership), not only do we get access to buy our festival tickets a couple of days early and avoid the mad rush, but we get into the festival an hour early.
-We got there about 11:30 and there were already 2 lines Enthusiast Line at WBF16formed.
+We got there about 11:30 and there were already 2 lines formed.
 One for the enthusiasts (gates open at 12:00), and one for the general admission (gates at 1:00 pm).
 As we kept walking and walking we were blown away at how long the line was for the enthusiasts.
 There were probably 500 – 600 people in front of us, out of the total 6,500 people that would be attending that day.
 Luckily they did a good job of pre-checking IDs, so once Noon came along, the line zipped right along.

 Short Lines During Enthusiast Hour